martinsenz/MultiClassAcsCertificates/README.md

 }
 ```

-This publication is an extension of the [theory](https://2021.ecmlpkdd.org/wp-content/uploads/2021/07/sub_598.pdf) appliceable for the certification of binary classifications.
-The implementation of the certification approach for binary problems can be found [here](https://github.com/mirkobunse/AcsCertificates.jl).
+This publication is a multi-class extension of the [theory](https://2021.ecmlpkdd.org/wp-content/uploads/2021/07/sub_598.pdf) to certify the robustness of ACS-trained classifiers against label shift.
+The implementation of the certification method for binary problems can be found [here](https://github.com/mirkobunse/AcsCertificates.jl).

 ## Reproducing plots